arasgungore/third-order-Butterworth-filter/README.md

 # butterworth-filter

-An LTspice project which contains third-order Butterworth filters built both using an inductor and a current conveyor made of ideal voltage and current buffers.
+An LTspice project which contains third-order Butterworth filters built both using an inductor and a current conveyor.
 The scripts plot the frequency responses of both ideal designs of third-order Butterworth filters on the same graph when simulated.

 This project was assigned for the Computer Tools for Electrical Engineers (EE 241) course on Fall 2020-21 semester.